Skip to content

 • Loss of Fibrous Structure: The pureeing process breaks down the whole-food fibrous matrix of the original fruit.

-• Addition of Other Ingredients: A consumer advocate for food labeling would point out that many commercial fruit roll-ups list sugar, corn syrup, or fruit juice concentrate as a primary ingredient, often more than the fruit puree itself.
+• Addition of Other Ingredients: Many commercial fruit roll-ups list sugar, corn syrup, or fruit juice concentrate as a primary ingredient, often more than the fruit puree itself.
 They may also contain added colors, flavors, and texturizing agents.

 Labeling and Classification